 b) the annual harvest from the total production woodland area is less than 5,000 cubic metres

-c) the average annual timber harvest from the total production woodland is less than 5,000 m3/year during the period of validity of the certificate as verified by harvest reports and surveillance audits.
+c) the average annual timber harvest from the total production woodland is less than 5,000 cubic metres per year during the period of validity of the certificate, as verified by harvest reports and surveillance audits.

 How do SLIMFs benefit within the FSC system?

-SLIM forest/woodland managers benefit from streamlined certification procedures affecting both the initial certification assessment and annual monitoring.
-SLIM woodland managers will not normally need the same level of documentation or management systems as managers of larger or more intensively managed woodland areas.
+In addition, SLIMF owners/managers might not need the same level of documentation or management systems as managers of larger or more intensively managed woodland areas.

 How should I seek certification for a SLIMF?